-The presence, possession, or use or large quantities of alcohol, including but not limited to kegs, beer balls, and other bulk containers of alcohol, is prohibited on university property, with the exception of areas holding a state of Illinois license to sell/serve alcoholic beverages.
+The presence, possession, or use or large quantities of alcohol, including but not limited to kegs, beer balls, and other bulk containers of alcohol, is prohibited on university property, except for areas holding a state of Illinois license to sell/serve alcoholic beverages.
 Such items, when found on university property, will be confiscated, and disposed of by authorized university personnel.